frank-deng/fgfs-tools/README.md

 * The aircraft will be placed at the departure airport & runway specified by the Flight Plan.
 * ILS frequency will be automatically prepared for the distination runway.
-* The simulation will be paused when the remaining route is short than 20 nmi
+* The simulation will be paused when the remaining route is short than 20nmi
-  You can append command `--prop:/autopilot/pausemgr-dist=-1` in `fgfs_options` to deactivate Pause Manager.
+  You can specify `PAUSE_DISTANCE_NMI` to set a distance other than 20nmi for Pause Manager.

 `pause` `resume`

 Pause/Resume simulation.

-`pausemgr [DISTANCE]`:

-* If DISTANCE is not given, show the state of Pause Manager.
-* If DISTANCE is given as a positive number, pausemgr will be activated with the given DISTANCE.
-* If DISTANCE is given as a negative number, pausemgr will be deactivated.

 `report`